CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 NATS Cluster Protocol

-The NATS server clustering protocol describes the protocols passed between NATS servers within a cluster to share accounts, subscriptions, forward messages, and share cluster topology regarding new servers.
+The NATS server clustering protocol describes the protocols passed between NATS servers within a to share accounts, subscriptions, forward messages, and share cluster topology regarding new servers.
 It is a simple text-based protocol.
 Servers communicate with each other through a regular TCP/IP or TLS socket using a small set of protocol operations that are terminated by newline.

 The NATS cluster protocol is very similar to that of the NATS client protocol.
 In the context of a cluster, it can be helpful to visualize a server being a proxy operating on behalf of its connected clients, subscribing, unsubscribing, sending and receiving messages.